-Megan Quesada is a Licensed Acupuncturist at University Hospitals Connor Integrative Health Network.
+Megan Quesada is a Licensed Acupuncturist at University Hospitals Connor Whole Health.
 She is licensed both by the Ohio State Medical Board and the New York State Office of the Professions, as well as nationally certified as a Diplomate of Acupuncture by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

-Her experience in trigger point release needling (sometimes known as “dry-needling”), as well as neurofunctional acupuncture, has allowed Megan to treat a wide range of pain and injuries, both long-standing and brand new.
-Megan also enjoys supporting patients with migraine and headaches, emotional issues, stress, anxiety and trauma.
-Additionally, Megan volunteers with the Global Healthworks Foundation, providing health care to indigenous communities in rural Guatemala.
+Her extensive experience in trigger point release needling (sometimes known as “dry-needling”), as well as Neurofunctional Acupuncture, has allowed Megan to treat a wide range of pain and injuries, both long-standing and brand new.
+While her specialty is Sports Medicine, Megan also works to support patients with migraine and headaches, emotional issues, stress, anxiety, and trauma.
+Additionally, Megan volunteers with the Global Healthworks Foundation, providing healthcare to indigenous communities in rural Guatemala.

 Megan’s treatment style looks to straddle the line between modern and traditional medicine by exploring how acupuncture works on a physiological level, while honoring and remaining true to the philosophies and teachings of those who came before her.

 - Master of Science in Acupuncture, Tri-State College of Acupuncture

 - Bachelor of Fine Arts, New York University

 - Diplomate of Acupuncture, NCCAOM (National Certification Commission for Acupuncture and Oriental Medicine)

 - Ohio State Medical Board License in Acupuncture

 - New York State Office of the Professions License in Acupuncture